Powers of the prime minister of the United Kingdom: Museums and galleries

-Powers over their political party
+Powers over the political party

 Prime Minister Gordon Brown addresses the 2008 Labour Party conference.

-The prime minister is leader of their political party.
+The prime minister is leader of his political party.
 In recent decades the prime minister has been either the Leader of the Conservative Party (UK) or Leader of the Labour Party (UK).
-As such the PM has the powers over their party given to the leader by their party's rules at the time.
+As such the PM has the powers over his party given to the leader by his party's rules at the time.